-If you’re a Mexican citizen looking to immigrate to Canada there are several immigration programs you could qualify for.
+If you’re a Mexican citizen looking to move to Canada there are several immigration programs you could qualify for.
 The Federal Skilled Workers Program is the most usual way for skilled workers to migrate to Canada from Mexico.
 Each year Immigration, Refugees and Citizenship Canada (IRCC), invites from all over the world skilled workers to migrate to Canada with the help of permanent residency visas.
 The most popular visa programs that Mexicans apply for are:

 - Express Entry

 - Student Visa

 - Family Sponsorship